 Learning to Read is Complex

-Reading Eggs understands that learning to read is complex, and their program reflects skill practice in many facets of reading, not just letters and decoding.
+Daily Lessons in Preschool Literacy is a curriculum that reflects skill practice in many facets of reading, not just letters and decoding.
+It includes oral language, phonological awareness, and phonics.

 Children Learn to Read at Different Rates

-Children Who Come From Literacy-Rich Homes Can Still Struggle
+Children Who Come From Literacy-Rich Homes Can Still Have Reading Difficulties

 A literacy-rich home is one where reading is prominent.
 Books line shelves and are well used.
 Language is rich and parents and children have meaningful conversations.
 In literacy-rich homes, children see their parents reading and writing, and are encouraged and praised for doing so themselves.